LKummer/Lander/doc/content/guide/front-matter-customization.md

 ### Guide Section `_index.md`

-This configuration is similar to what is used in this site's guide section `_index.md`.
+This is a full front matter configuration of a section's `_index.md` file.

 ```yaml
 ---